Machine Learning approach to modeling of neutral particles transport in plasma: Summary and conclusions

 \section{Summary and conclusions}

 In the present study, the single-collision propagator approach is investigated for Monte-Carlo (MC) modeling of neutral particles transport in plasma.
-The propagator (essentially the Green's function for the neutral kinetic equation), depends on the plasma profiles, and a Neural Network (NN) based model for the propagator provides a fast and accurate solution for the neutral distribution function.
+The propagator (essentially the Green's function for the neutral kinetic equation), depends on the plasma profiles, and a neural network (NN) based approximation for the propagator provides a fast and accurate way for calculating the moments of neutral distribution function.

 In numerical experiments, a 1D MC neutral transport code is used for construction of the propagator for a set of plasma profiles, which is used for training the NN model.
 Then the NN model is used for prediction of the propagator for a given plasma density profile, which allows for an efficient calculation of the neutral distribution function as a convolution with a given neutral source profile.
-The proposed approach, a propagator-based NN model for neutral transport in plasma, has potential for generalization to higher dimensions and integration with can be generalized to higher dimensions and integration with plasma models with solvers based on Newton-Krylov time integration.
+The proposed approach, a propagator-based NN model for neutral transport in plasma, has potential for generalization to higher dimensions and efficient coupling with plasma models.